-One of the most important aspects of the Oxford application process is choosing an Oxford College.
+One of the most important aspects of the application process when applying to Oxford University is choosing an Oxford College.
 College is where you will live, socialize, and learn, so it is very significant to consider the pros and cons of different Oxford colleges before submitting your final application.
 To help you select the best Oxford college for you, please read our Pros and Cons for Oxford Colleges.

 Pros & Cons Oxford Colleges